tazihad/kandari/README.md

 ## Verification
 These images are signed with Sigstore's cosign.
-You can verify the signature by downloading the `cosign.pub` file from this repo and running the following command:
+You can verify the signature by downloading the `kandari.pub` file from this repo and running the following command:
 ```
 cosign verify --key kandari.pub ghcr.io/tazihad/kandari-nvidia:latest
 ```